Navigation

 Don't Stop Reading We're Not Finished Yet ...

-So, if you happen to have a 2013+ computer or laptop gathering dust, or if you're thinking about upgrading your own 2013+ computer, you could donate that computer to I.N.P.I.T.O. and help empower students to learn skills that will directly benefit the nonprofits and communities they love.
+So, if you happen to have a 2013+ computer or laptop gathering dust, or if you're thinking about upgrading your own 2013+ computer, you could donate that computer to the I.N.P.I.T.O. and help empower students to learn skills that will directly benefit the nonprofits and communities they love.